 In 2000, Sam, Raven, Mia, Gabriel, and Josiah – five members of the elite Yale secret society CEREBRUS – were just a bunch of pretentious, drunk nerds, gallivanting their way through college.
 Twenty years later, they essentially run the world.
 Though once best friends, they are now estranged.
 UNTIL all of their dirtiest, most salacious, even criminal secrets from their time in Cerebrus threaten to get out, forcing them to reunite as the lives they’ve so carefully crafted for themselves crumble around them.

-- In development with AMC
+- Developed with AMC

 44 Steps (one-hour)